 8. When he/she puts little to no effort in the relationship.

 Every relationship requires effort by the duo.
 The same applies for familial bonds, friendships, mentorships and most definitely love.
 Both of you have to commit to the relationship together.
 If you are constantly the one putting in more effort, sooner than later it’ll drain you.
 You have to give more and more just to keep the relationship afloat.
 Unless this imbalance is addressed, it will only become bigger and bigger over time.
-Soon you sink your whole self into it, losing your self identity in the process.
+This is the time to move on from a relationship.
+If not, you may sink your whole self into it, and lose your self-identity in the process.

 9. When your fundamental values and beliefs are different.